 In October of 2017, Stephanie Konrad joined our team.
 She is an RN and experienced midwife, and has extensive experience in a Guatemalan maternity clinic.
 Her role will be to provide maternity care and deliver babies while training others to fill that role.

-And our first birthing center will be completed and running by the end of July 2018!
+And our first birthing center opened in August of 2018.
 Built in one of the poorest regions of Guatemala on the edge of a garbage dump, this center will provide a safe and well-equipped place for women to give birth, as well as pregnancy testing, maternity care, nutritional support, education, and serve as a training center for midwives.

 Once this center is running smoothly under Guatemalan leadership, we will move to another region and start again.